Ave Maria University Logo

 Student Life

 Our on-site staff and faculty have years of experience living, studying, and leading groups in and around the city; they are well-versed in Rome, the Christian faith, and the life-changing impact of a well-curated semester abroad.
+In addition to the more structured elements of the program, students are also given ample free time to do their own exploring—classes meet four days/week, leaving each three-day weekend open for personal travel and sightseeing.
+Also included in the program is a weekend pilgrimage to Assisi, the city of St. Francis, and optional trips to Florence and Orvieto.

-A mix of general electives and core curriculum requirements are offered while in Rome, the most attractive of which is The Art & Architecture of Rome.
+A mix of general electives and core curriculum requirements are offered while in Rome.
+All courses are AMU courses taken for AMU credit.
 Each class meeting will take place at a different location throughout the city, depending on the topic for the day.

 Can't swing a full semester away?
 Spend your summer abroad instead!

-During the summer, students will take our flagship course, The Art & Architecture of Rome.
+During the summer, students will take our flagship course, Art & Architecture of Rome.
 Each class meeting will take place at a different location throughout the city, depending on the topic for the day.

-Cost for Summer 2026: TBA
+Total cost for Summer 2026: $5,491

-To Rome, WITH LOVE
+TO ROME, WITH LOVE

 Current Students: Ready to learn more?
 Attend an info session!

-Location: Tom & Selby Prince Building, rm.
+Location: Thomas & Selby Prince Building, Rm.
 115.

 APPLYING FOR STUDY ABROAD